 Actually it loses its scent with cooking, so I tend to add it as a raw garnish, or just before the dish comes off the heat.

-A garnish of coriander leaves on our Mexican avocado soup is a delight; spice up your cooking with these easy to grow herbs.
+A garnish of coriander leaves on our Mexican avocado soup is a delight; spice up your cooking with these herbs that are so easy to grow.

 Coriander benefits, for me at least, in the main are the character that it brings to a perhaps rather dull green salad.

-But then it's also one more coloured food that you chalk up on your way to our declared goal of ten for the day.
-More fibre will keep your colon happy, and one day I'll do some homework on the phytochemicals that make it unique.
+But then it is also one more coloured food that you can chalk up on your way to our declared goal of ten for the day.
+More fibre will keep your colon happy, and some time I will do some homework on the phytochemicals that make it unique.
 Frankly anything related to parsley must be good.

-Collecting coriander seed isn't difficult; just gather up the fronds once they've dried off, but before the seed has started falling.
+Collecting coriander seed is not difficult; just gather up the fronds once they have dried off, but before the seed has started falling.

 Run your hands down the fronds into a large bucket and just look, you have enough seed for the whole year.
 Growing coriander is so easy and rewarding.

-Phytochemical foods have the colours that prevent cancer; enjoy your butternut and beetroot, kale and spinach, tomatoes and radish, and of course a good reason for growing coriander.
+Phytochemical foods have the colours that prevent neoplastic disease; enjoy your butternut and beetroot, kale and spinach; tomatoes and radish too.
+And of course it is a good reason for growing coriander.

-In the spring we do cheat a little by buying a few seedlings; basically you are buying time, unless you have a hothouse and grow your own seedlings in late winter.
+In the spring can cheat a little by buying a few seedlings; basically you are buying time, unless you have a hothouse and grow your own in late winter.

 This little plant, one of six that we bought, is only two weeks in the ground and already we are enjoying a few sprigs of coriander benefits in our salads.

-Our avocados are in season; later this morning I'm going to make our famous Mexican avocado soup that is garnished with cilantro, call it what you like.
-It's particularly good if you're banting, because it's very high in fat, but has zero carbs; the best way to lose weight.
+Our avocados are in season; later this morning I am going to make our famous Mexican avocado soup that is garnished with cilantro, call it what you like.
+It is particularly good if you are banting, because it is very high in fat, but has zero carbs; the best way to lose weight.

 Plants capture the light, turning it into the incredibly varied phytochemical foods that our bodies desperately crave.

-The perfect banting breakfast is hard to come by; it needs to be zero in carbohydrate, yet high in protein and fat; yet without any processed meat like bacon.
-Plenty of organic greens is part of the deal; growing coriander is dead easy because it seeds itself and from the shop goes awfully slimy within hours.
+The perfect banting breakfast is hard to come by; it needs to be very low in carbohydrate, yet high in protein and fat.
+Keep processed meat like bacon for high and holy days.
+Plenty of organic greens is part of the deal; growing coriander is dead easy because it seeds itself and from the shop goes awfully slimy.

-With more than double the people on our planet dying from the ravages of obesity, compared with starvation, your coriander sprinkled at the last moment on eggs Florentine makes the perfect Banting breakfast if you're concerned about your weight.
+With more than double the people on our planet dying from the ravages of obesity, compared with starvation, your coriander sprinkled at the last moment on eggs Florentine makes the perfect Banting breakfast if you are concerned about your weight.

-You can't see it, but this pan (it has a lid) is cooking on the induction stove; they are delight to cook with.
-Instant heat.
-Growing coriander is so easy, and will add flavour and cancer protection from the kaempferol to any dish.
+You cannot see it, but this pan is on the induction stove; they are delight to cook with.
+They provide instant heat.
+Growing coriander is so easy, and will add flavour and protection against tumours from the kaempferol to any dish.

-It's takes literally only a few minutes to mix the ingredients for our heavenly low GI bread dough; then you wait five hours, tantalised by the most incredible aroma if you add herbs like coriander.
+It is takes literally only a few minutes to mix the ingredients for our heavenly low GI bread dough; then you wait five-hours, tantalised by the most incredible aroma if you add herbs like coriander.

-Some folk are concerned about salmonella infection from eggs; it's a serious cause of food poisoning.
+Some folk are concerned about salmonella infection from eggs; it is a serious cause of food-poisoning.
 Researchers have found that coriander contains an antibacterial compound called dodecenal which is twice as potent as the most commonly used drug gentamicin for fighting the bug.

-In Europe there's an explosion of diabetes occurring in all ages; researchers have found that given to diabetic mice, coriander lowers blood sugar and stimulates the pancreas to produce more insulin.
+In Europe there is an explosion of diabetes occurring in all ages; researchers have found that given to diabetic mice, coriander lowers blood sugar and stimulates the pancreas to produce more insulin.